 It is early evening as I write to you in my study.
 My window looks out onto the farm—

-Maya stopped reading and set the book down, her heart racing.
+Maya stopped right there and set the book down.
+Her heart was racing.
 Whoa.
-She grabbed tightly onto one of the swing’s support poles, seeking the comfort of solidity.
-His words, to me.
+She grabbed one of the swing’s support poles and gripped it tightly, seeking comfort in its solidity.

 So let me get on with it.
 I am a researcher at the university and elsewhere, and this is where it begins.
-In my work, I have stumbled (and that is the right word) onto the discovery of phenomena having to do with the way change comes about.
+In my work, I have stumbled (and that is the right word) onto the discovery of phenomena having to do with the way that change comes about.
 I mean in all ways—from small to large, micro to macro, personal to societal.

-In the course of my work I became aware of dynamics previously unknown.
+In the course of my work I became aware of phenomena previously unknown.
 As I dove further and further in, examining the data from every possible angle, seeing the results confirmed in test after test, I came to understand that what I had found was truly extraordinary.
 I tell you this, Maya, after long consideration, because you must be warned.
 Everyone must be warned.

-We are poised at the dawn of a change unseen in centuries.
+We are poised at the dawn of a shift unseen in centuries.
 Monumental forces churn, even now as I write to you.
 But this is not what you think, Maya.
 The change will be internal.
 It will come from the inside of man, not from without.